Iamvivek-gupta/interview/system.Design.md

 # Indexing
-Definition: Indexing is the process of creating a data structure (an index) that improves the speed of data retrieval operations on a database table.
+Definition: Indexing is the process of creating a data structure (an index B-tree and Hash Table) that improves the speed of data retrieval operations on a database table.
 An index is like a book index, which allows you to quickly find information without scanning the entire book.

 Use Case: Indexes are used to enhance the performance of database queries, especially when dealing with large datasets.